-Drupal 8, the best CMS in the world, has been maturing over the past couple of years and is in a very healthy state.
+Drupal 8, the best CMS (Content Management System for your website) in the world, has been maturing over the past couple of years and is now in a very healthy state - it's time to make the move.

-It is now time for any site still running on Drupal 7 to start planning the upgrade to version 8.
-But don't worry - we are here to help you through it!
+It is now time for any site still running on Drupal 7 to start planning the upgrade to version 8, but don't worry - we are here to help you through it!
+It's a relatively simple process which will bring your site up to date - and make it easier to stay up to date.

 Why upgrade to Drupal 8?